 The Yin force refers to the female energy which helps us to calm down and is physically related to the bones and joints.
 Yin Yoga focusses on the deeper levels of the body, the connective tissue, and the fascia by holding poses for very a long time.
 Using the breath and gravity, Yin Yoga helps you to really melt into the poses while developing patience and mindfulness.

-More than one third of every Yoga Nidra practice is about recognizing the body and reconnecting the body with the mind.
-Of course, body and mind are always connected but sometimes the everyday stresses of life blots out this this connection and Yoga Nidra helps to restore this connection again.
+More than one-third of every Yoga Nidra practice is about recognizing the body and reconnecting the body with the mind.
+Of course, body and mind are always connected but sometimes the everyday stresses of life blots out this connection and Yoga Nidra helps to restore this connection again.

 It is said that the sacred science of Kriya Yoga incorporates special advanced meditation techniques whose devoted and steadily practice should lead to the realization of God and liberation of the soul from all forms of bondage.